Mahima-coding/Tic-Tac-Toe/README.md

 4. **Draw**: If the entire grid is filled without a player achieving three in a row, the game ends in a draw.
 # File Structure:
-index.html: Contains the structure of the webpage, including the game grid and necessary elements for gameplay. style.css: Defines the visual styles of the game, including grid layout, cell styling, and overall appearance. app.js: JavaScript code for handling game logic and user interactions.
+**index.html**: Contains the structure of the webpage, including the game grid and necessary elements for gameplay.

+**style.css**: Defines the visual styles of the game, including grid layout, cell styling, and overall appearance.

+**app.js**: JavaScript code for handling game logic and user interactions.
 It manages the placement of markers, checks for win/draw conditions, and updates the UI accordingly.